anton-mel/HALOTESTING/README.md

 ## Table of Contents

-This project can be split into the following sections, each corresponding to its own folder and file names listed below.
-We summarize them here for brevity.
+This project can be split into the following sections:

 - [Introduction and Getting Started](#introduction)
 - [main.cpp](#maincpp)